Ariana Grande Is Not Calling Off Her Wedding To Pete Davidson, Despite Tabloid Report

 Ariana Grande and Pete Davidson have only been engaged for a couple of weeks but there are already tabloid rumors that say they might be calling off the wedding.
-As The Inquisitr previously reported, an article on Radar Online, claims that Grande is ready to call it quits because she “regrets” saying yes to Davidson’s proposal so quickly after they started dating.
+As The Inquisitr previously reported, an article on Radar Online claims that Grande is ready to call it quits because she “regrets” saying yes to Davidson’s proposal so quickly after they started dating.

 “Ariana didn’t know who Pete really was, and fell in love with the idea of being in love,” a purported insider said in an interview with Radar.